 For the cost of just your self-addressed, stamped envelope, ArcanaPress will send you its little tan book—20 pages packed with information for reading ANY non-scenic pip Tarot.
 It teaches an updated version of the triadic reading method first published by Papus in 1896.
 Americans have shied away from fascinating historic Tarots for far too long.
 Let’s give the Marseilles it’s day!

-At 4-1/4 x 5,” this booklet fits into a standard card envelope or business envelope.
+At 4-1/4 x 5,” this booklet fits into a standard card or business envelope.
 Print your address CLEARLY and affix two Forever Stamps.
 Fold and place that envelope in another envelope addressed to: ArcanaPress, LLC. / P.O.
 Box 244 / Genoa, Ohio 43430 ORDER WHILE THEY LAST!

 Do the old Marseilles-type Tarots really intrigue you?

 Maybe you’ve seen the large blue book below and just haven’t committed to order it yet.
-Now is a great time because when you order The Tarot: A Strange and Wondrous Thing, you will receive a free copy of First Impressions—a notebook that was designed for use in IN-PERSON workshops.
-We can’t have workshops during the Covid pandemic, so I have decided to pair them (as long as they last) at no additional cost with every book ordered during the next six months—the remainder of 2020.
+Now is a great time because when you order The Tarot: A Strange and Wondrous Thing, you will receive a free copy of First Impressions—a notebook designed for use in IN-PERSON workshops.
+We can’t have workshops during the Covid pandemic, so I have decided to pair this notebook (as long as they last) at no additional cost with every book ordered during the next six months—the remainder of 2020.

 THIS OFFER IS SUSPENDED UNTIL THE COVID-19 CRISIS HAS ENDED

-Marseilles Minis, in the menu at the top of this website, provides short exercises that teach you to interpret Marseilles-style cards.
+Marseilles Minis, in the menu at the top of this website, provide short exercises that teach you to interpret Marseilles-style cards.
 It is illustrated with the Triadic Tarot, but interpretations apply to any non-scenic pip deck.